BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Building_a_Bitcoin_Script_with_P2SH.md

 ### Run the Second Round of Validation

-For the second round of validation, Bitcoin now runs the actual redeemScript against the items pushed onto the stack ahead of it:
+For the second round of validation, Bitcoin now deserializes the `redeemScript`, then runs it against the items pushed onto the stack ahead of it:

 ```
 Script: OP_ADD 100 OP_EQUAL